hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 Note with these use cases that this import is concerned with object _names_ in the configuration.
 Since this is the configuration and not an invocation of Terraform, you can't see values for variables, the state, or the diff for a pending plan.
-If you're looking to write policy around expressions used within configuration blocks, you're likely wanting to use the [`tfplan`](/docs/enterprise/sentinel/import/tfplan.html) import.
+If you want to write policy around expressions used within configuration blocks, you likely want to use the [`tfplan`](/docs/enterprise/sentinel/import/tfplan.html) import.

 ## Namespace Overview